Glasgow Warhog a small wargaming community based in Glasgow, Scotland. We play WW2 games in 28 mm or 1:56 scale.

 Casualties were mounting at both draws.

-The German 50mm in the open casement in front of Les Moulins is overrun along with the MG34 tobruk.
+The German 50mm in the open casement in front of Les Moulins is about to be overrun along with the MG34 tobruk (bottom left).

-Below: This guy takes a breath and goes to work with a bangalore.
+Below: This guy finds cover - takes a breath and goes to work with a bangalore.

-A lot of stuff landing at Les Moulins...view from the house.
+There's a lot of stuff landing at Les Moulins...view from the house (Les Sables d'Or - a house used by Luftwaffe as an observation post).

 The house is in US hands.